theHostileNegotiator/KWBandage/PatchNotes.md

 		* This was an undocumented change for TW 1.05
 2. Unit shields can show when dead
 	* Added DYING Model Condition that has no model to guarantee shields will not show when dead
-3. Unit would use two models for 'Base' and 'Upgrade' when it could of just hide and show subobjects for Blue Shards
-	* Changed SKN files so it would only require to change texture and to hide and show objects
-		* Upgrade does not fade in
 #### Seeker
 1. Will prioritise infantry over aircraft or vehicles
 	* Changed Weapon Category from GUN to MISSILE